 The Fund may invest in depository receipts.
 American Depositary Receipts ("ADRs") are negotiable receipts issued by a U.S. bank or trust company that evidence ownership of securities in a foreign company which have been deposited with such bank or trust company's office or agent in a foreign country.
 European Depositary Receipts ("EDRs") are negotiable certificates held in the bank of one country representing a specific number of shares of a stock traded on an exchange of another country.
 Global Depositary Receipts ("GDRs") are negotiable certificates held in the bank of one country representing a specific number of shares of a stock traded on an exchange of another country.
-Canadian Depositary Receipts ("CDRs") are negotiable receipts issued by a Canadian bank or trust company that evidence ownership of securities in a foreign company which have been deposited with such bank or trust company's office or agent in a foreign country.

-Investing in ADRs, EDRs, GDRs, and CDRs presents risks that may not be equal to the risk inherent in holding the equivalent shares of the same companies that are traded in the local markets even though the Fund will purchase, sell and be paid dividends on ADRs in U.S. Dollars.
+Investing in ADRs, EDRs, and GDRs presents risks that may not be equal to the risk inherent in holding the equivalent shares of the same companies that are traded in the local markets even though the Fund will purchase, sell and be paid dividends on ADRs in U.S. dollars.
 These risks include fluctuations in currency exchange rates, which are affected by international balances of payments and other economic and financial conditions; government intervention; speculation; and other factors.
 With respect to certain foreign countries, there is the possibility of expropriation or nationalization of assets, confiscatory taxation, political and social upheaval, and economic instability.
-The Fund may be required to pay foreign withholding or other taxes on certain ADRs, EDRs, GDRs, or CDRs that it owns, but investors may or may not be able to deduct their pro-rate share of such taxes in computing their taxable income, or take such shares as a credit against their U.S. federal income tax.
+The Fund may be required to pay foreign withholding or other taxes on certain ADRs, EDRs, or GDRs that it owns, but investors may or may not be able to deduct their pro-rata share of such taxes in computing their taxable income, or take such shares as a credit against their U.S. federal income tax.
 See "Federal Income Tax Matters."
-ADRs, EDRs, GDRs, and CDRs may be sponsored by the foreign issuer or may be unsponsored.
-Unsponsored ADRs, EDRs, GDRs, and CDRs are organized independently and without the cooperation of the foreign issuer of the underlying securities.
-Unsponsored ADRs, EDRs, GDRs, and CDRs may be less liquid than sponsored ADRs, EDRs, GDRs, and CDRs.
-Additionally, there generally is less publicly available information with respect to unsponsored ADRs, EDRs, GDRs, and CDRs.
+ADRs, EDRs, and GDRs may be sponsored by the foreign issuer or may be unsponsored.
+Unsponsored ADRs, EDRs, and GDRs are offered by companies which are not prepared to meet either the reporting or accounting standards of the United States.
+While readily exchangeable with stock in local markets, unsponsored ADRs, EDRs, and GDRs may be less liquid than sponsored ADRs, EDRs, and GDRs.
+Additionally, there generally is less publicly available information with respect to unsponsored ADRs, EDRs, and GDRs.